Chart Color Schemes

 Burrum - Fraser features high concentrations of group households, with a fairly typical median household size

-Family households constitute 70.4% of all households, consisting of 18.3% couples with children, 41.8% couples without children, and 9.2% single parent families.
-Non-family households comprise the remaining 29.6%, with lone person households at 25.8% and group households making up 3.8%.
-The median household size is 2.3 people, which aligns with the Rest of Qld average.
+Family households constitute 70.4% of all households, including 18.3% couples with children, 41.8% couples without children, and 9.2% single parent families.
+Non-family households account for the remaining 29.6%, with lone person households at 25.8% and group households comprising 3.8%.
+The median household size is 2.3 people, which aligns with the average in the Rest of Qld.

 Frequently Asked Questions - Households